 Observation

-Observation is the practice of simply watching a child without judgment or interruption.
-It is the art of being a silent witness to their actions, interests, and struggles.
+Observation is the simple practice of watching your child without judgment or interruption — being a quiet witness to what they do, what draws them in, and where they struggle.

 How to apply it at home